ScottCRed/ttt/README.md

 - Renders clear game board
 - Presented as start button on initial screen and then as restart button on the game screen.

+Problems:

+- figure out how to compare palyermoves and winLines to create winstate